pforret/jekyll.forret.com/_posts/2020/2020-05-30-simple-remote-portrait-photography.md

 ### Tour of the house

 Start your shoot with a quick tour of the house, so you can see what the light is like in every room, and ask your model for how the light might change (&#8220;_the blinds give shadows on the wall until 7pm_&#8220;).
 Look for windows, curtains, blinds, grill.
-Maybe there&#8217;s terrace with a fence, maybe it&#8217;s possible to go on the roof, in the garden &#8230;
+Maybe there's terrace with a fence, maybe it's possible to go on the roof, in the garden &#8230;

 Make a list of the places you want to use and pick one to start.

 ### Shooting tips

 For the photographer, (wireless) headphones will be handy.
 If possible, try to work on the **biggest screen possible**, a laptop or external screen are preferable (screenshots will have more pixels).
-Otherwise it&#8217;s just your smart phone/tablet and taking screen shots.
+Otherwise it's just your smart phone/tablet and taking screen shots.
 As mentioned above, [Facetime allows for taking live photos on iPhone instead of screen shots](https://appleinsider.com/articles/20/04/08/photographer-shows-how-facetime-can-create-captivating-portraits-remotely).<figure class="wp-block-image size-large">

 ![](https://blog.forret.com/wp-content/uploads/2020/05/gamze999.png)
 Remote shoot with Messenger on external screen, mood board on the right